aiven/devportal/docs/products/postgresql/howto/migrate-using-bucardo.rst

 #. | Log in to the `Aiven web console <https://console.aiven.io>`_ and go to the **Current Queries** tab for your Aiven for PostgreSQL service.
 This shows you that the ``bucardo`` process is inserting data.

 #.
 Once all your data is synchronized, switch the database connection
-   for your applications to the Aiven service URI.
+   for your applications to Aiven for PostgreSQL.